 Annual bonuses are designed to reward financial and non-financial performance that supports the business strategy, taking into account the Group's risk appetite and personal contribution in the business context that it was delivered.
-Targets are specific, measurable, set at the beginning of the year and communicated to employees.
+Focus areas are set at the beginning of the year and communicated to employees.

 Individual performance assessment is supported by a structured performance management framework.
-In reviewing an individual's performance against their objectives, the individual's approach to risk management (including the integration of sustainability risks) is considered when determining the overall level of bonus pay out.
+The performance management framework included an assessment and rating of both the "what" and the "how" of each individual's performance so considering both their achievement against the objectives set for the year, and the individual's conduct and approach to risk management (including the integration of sustainability risks).
+The combination of the "what" and the "how" ratings then determines the overall level of bonus pay out.
 The bonus policy allows for zero bonus payments to be made when appropriate.